alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 }
 ```

-After, we need to create the scenario that will be validated.
-For this propose we need to create mocks and asserts.
-We
-use the EasyMock library in this example:
+After, We use the EasyMock library  to create mocks and call's verification.
+So, we can create a scenario to test some code flux.
+See the example above:

 ```java
 import dev.alexferreira.testtechniques.example.certificate.model.Certificate;